Learn about some of the top Japanese Ski Resorts before you go skiing in Japan

 Comprised of 19 interlinked Japan ski areas, Shiga Kogen is considered the second largest and highest ski resort in Japan.

 In 1998, Shiga Kogen hosted various events for the winter Olympics, including the very first snowboarding (giant slalom) competition held at Yakebitaiyama area.

 Alpine skiing slalom was held at the slopes of Mt.
 Yakebitai too while alpine skiing giant slalom was held at Higashitateyama area.

-Shiga Kogen Ski InformationJapan ski resorts in Shiga Kogen combined, offer 80 km of trails and 980 m of vertical and are interlinked and serviced by 68 lifts including several modern detachable high speed quad lifts and a conveyor belt for beginners.
+Shiga Kogen Ski InformationJapan ski resorts in Shiga Kogen combined, offer 80 km of trails, 980 m of vertical and are interlinked and serviced by 68 lifts.
+Among those 68 lifts are several modern detachable high-speed quad lifts and a conveyor belt for beginners.

-With approximately 600 acres of skiing range, it will take three days to completely explore the resort.
+With approximately 600 acres of skiing range, it will take three days to explore the resort completely.

 Ski Information Southern End - Mt.
 YokoteyamaShibutoge, nestled over Mt.
 Yokoteyama (2,307m) is the highest ski area of all Japan ski resorts and composed mainly of gentle flat slopes at the lower area and some steep powder-filled slopes at the upper area.